3D-Tactical-Systems/Tracker-wiki/en/pages/Boat_Landing.md

 That message confirms that the X, Y and Z offset has been calculated.
 Check that they are reasonable, paying close attention to the Z offset.

-note!  **SHIP_AUTO_OFS** needs to be set each flight. and will be reset back to 0 once the offsets have been detected.
+note!  **SHIP_AUTO_OFS** needs to be set each flight and will be reset back to 0 once the offsets have been culculated.

 Should the Z offset diverge notably from the actual vertical distance between the beacon and the aircraft, indicative of an inaccurate Z offset, it may be essential to either reset the SHIP_AUTO_OFS to recalculate a new set of values, or reboot the beacon, the aircraft, or both.
 This action is necessary to rectify discrepancies arising from GPS altitude drift.